shimmercat/mousebox/README.md

 authoritative for all your in-development domains, so you can access your site as just https://www.example.com/ *in your local host*, *without root privileges*, and *without needing to change /etc/hosts* .

-Using Mousebox with Shimmercat
+Using MouseBox with ShimmerCat
 ------------------------------

-Instead of having a "mouseboxf" file, you can have a file named "devlove" for Shimmercat to work in developer mode:
+Instead of having a "mouseboxf" file, you can have a file named "devlove" for ShimmerCat to work in developer mode:

     shimmercat-devlove:
       domains:
         www.mysite.com:
             root-dir: www

-When mousebox is ran, if there is no mouseboxf file and there is a devlove file, Mousebox will extract the domains from it.
+When mousebox is ran, if there is no mouseboxf file and there is a devlove file, MouseBox will extract the domains from it.
-Instead of storing the certificates in a "\_priv" folder, Mousebox will use Shimmercat's developer mode scratch area (usually .shimmercat.loves.devs in your project's root directory).
+Instead of storing the certificates in a "\_priv" folder, MouseBox will use ShimmerCat's developer mode scratch area (usually .shimmercat.loves.devs in your project's root directory).

-Shimmercat will also invoke mousebox automatically when executed in developer mode, if there are no certificates yet.
+ShimmerCat will also invoke mousebox automatically when executed in developer mode, if there are no certificates yet.

     $ shimmercat --devlove